FairwindsOps/polaris/README.md

 Polaris can also be used on the command line, either to audit local files or a running cluster.
 This is particularly helpful for running Polaris against your infrastructure-as-code as part of a CI/CD pipeline.
-Use the available [command line flags](docs/usage.md#running-with-ci-cd) to cause CI/CD to fail if your Polaris score drops below a certain threshold, or if any errors arise.
+Use the available [command line flags](docs/usage.md#running-with-ci-cd) to cause CI/CD to fail if your Polaris score drops below a certain threshold, or if any danger-level issues arise.

 # Installation and Usage
 See the [Usage Guide](/docs/usage.md) for details on different methods for installing and using Polaris.